 Determining and verifying eligibility for social benefits, public services, and professional certifications can be a manually intensive and document centric process.
 Multiple manual touch points result in delays in processing requests, variances in determination outcomes, inefficient utilization of staff, and frustrated applicants.
 Considerable manual effort is expended to:

 Many states faced this challenge with the implementation and administration of the 2010 Affordable Care Act (ACA).
-InfoCap Networks was awarded a contract to support an Intelligent Process Automation initiative at the largest State Based Exchange (SBE).
+Infocap was awarded a contract to support an Intelligent Process Automation initiative at the largest State Based Exchange (SBE).
 The SBE is currently serving 1.6 million consumers.

 The Conditional Eligibility Challenge